 Sophie Christiansen OBE – patron of MCS

-We have a passion, a dream, that through the work we do for people in need, with our horses and The Trust Technique, we will be able to “prove the value of the horse as a healer”.
+We have a passion, a dream, that through the work we do for people in need with our horses, we will be able to “prove the value of the horse as a healer”.

 There are over 7000 horses abandoned all over this country, either because people can no longer afford to keep them or because when the Tesco burger scandal happened, the bottom fell out of the quietly existing horsemeat market.
 Princess Anne took the bull by the horns and suggested a horses’ value would be greater if we changed our culture and added horse meat to our national diet.
 Of course if a horse is being looked after and fed to fatten it up this makes sense, but it is not something we could possibly support.
 However the thought behind it caused much in house deliberation and brainstorming.